 Knowing the Full History

-Even when a car’s title has been fully restored, you need to know the car’s history before you agree to buy it.
+Even if a car’s title has been fully restored, you should research its history before agreeing to purchase it.
 A vehicle history report tied to the car’s VIN offers assurances that the car is safe to drive, that the seller is not engaging in fraud, and that the car is the age the seller claims.